-Lawrence Pintak profiles Gene Smith, the man from Ogden, Utah who single-handedly spearheaded the preservation of thousands of Tibetan texts after the Chinese invasion of Tibet in 1959.
-Smith’s mission continues.
+In this article from 2002, Lawrence Pintak profiles Gene Smith, the man from Ogden, Utah who single-handedly spearheaded the preservation of thousands of Tibetan texts after the Chinese invasion of Tibet in 1959.
+Smith died in 2011.

 He has spent his life wrapped in the dharma.

 For the past 40 years, Gene Smith has lived, breathed and slept with the teachings of Tibetan Buddhism.
 Smith is not a monk, he has never sat an extended meditation retreat, and there is no Ph.D. after his name.
 But he is a legend to lama and scholar alike.